geo-fluid-dynamics/im-trajectory-model/README.md

 * If computing time is an issue, the user can prevent calculating the arc length of the trajectory using the `--distance` option with the value `0`.
 The resulting output will still contain the column `distance` but with all values set to `-1`.

 ## Limitations/Problems
-* The normal and tangent vectors in the output file may flip.
-This is because they describe the trajectory and not the orientation of the melting probe.
-Currently there is no information about the melting probe orientation.